-For business owners who want to expand their Instagram presence from social to their website, here is an idea.
+Here is an idea for business owners who want to expand their Instagram presence from social to their website.

 Re-use your Instagram content and embed Instagram shop on your website.

-Additionally, EmbedFeed gives you the options to tag each photo with a custom link and actually display ‘Buy buttons’ over them, mimicking a shopping experience right from the feed.
+Additionally, EmbedFeed gives you the option to tag each photo with a custom link and actually display ‘Buy buttons’ over them, mimicking a shopping experience right from the feed.